 No matter how low budget or indie, if there’s a horror anthology to be streamed, I’m going to watch it.
-I had high hopes for this double feature, one focusing on the horrors at a hotel, the other taking on the horror of a Halloween party.
+I had high hopes for this double feature of Horror Hotel and Creature Feature, one focusing on the horrors at a hotel, the other taking on the horror of a Halloween party.
 Only one came out a winner for me.

 HORROR HOTEL: THE MOVIE (2016)